abhishek2x/abhishek2x/README.md

 Being a developer of various Technical Forums and Connecting platforms, I have been contributing *to make the youth of this world well versed with programming*.
 I am presently pursuing Btech in *Computer Science Engineering(SCSE)* From Vellore Institute of Technology, Bhopal.

+## ''Having an urge to learn till the last breath

 <img align="right" alt="GIF" src="https://miro.medium.com/max/875/1*Urc28sbnORGOW5oyohQ06g.gif" width="400px" />